sharingcloud/github-scbot/README.md

 ## Roadmap

-- [ ] Manage PR lifecycle with local data stored in a SQLite database
+- [ ] Manage PR lifecycle with local data stored in a PostgreSQL database
 - [ ] Reacts to GitHub Webhooks to update review status
 - [ ] Reacts to comments:
     - [ ] Require reviews